Mitrophyllum grande N.E. Br.

 Conophyllum grande, Conophyllum brevisepalum, Conophyllum carterianum, Conophyllum cuspidatum, Conophyllum latibracteatum, Mesembryanthemum proximum, Mimetophytum crassifolium, Mitrophyllum brevisepalum, Mitrophyllum brevisepalum, Mitrophyllum carterianum, Mitrophyllum crassifolium, Mitrophyllum cuspidatum, Mitrophyllum latibracteatum f. ferum, Mitrophyllum pillansii

-Mitrophyllum grande is a small, compact, unbranched succulent shrub, up to 8 inches (20 cm) tall, with long, erect shoots.
+Mitrophyllum grande is a small compact succulent shrub with long, erect shoots.
+It grows up to 8 inches (20 cm) tall.
 The internodes between the leaf pairs are up to 0.4 inches (1 cm) in diameter.
 Paired leaves are up to 4 inches (10 cm) long and up to 1.4 inches (3.5 cm) wide.
-Flowers are solitary, terminal, white and up to 1.8 inches (4.5) cm in diameter and appear from mid fall to mid winter.
-The fruits are partially covered in membranes and born on straight, erect stalks.
+Flowers are solitary, white, up to 1.8 inches (4.5) cm in diameter, and appear from fall to winter.
+The fruits are partially covered in membranes and born on erect stalks.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).